Meteor-Community-Packages/meteor-publish-composite/README.md

 Meteor.subscribe('postsByUser', userId, limit);
 ```

+## Reporting issues/bugs

+If you are experiencing an issue with this package, please create a GitHub repo with the simplest possible Meteor app that demonstrates the problem.
+This will go a long way toward helping me to diagnose the problem.

 ## More info

 For more info on how to use `Meteor.publishComposite`, check out these blog posts: